Cr4ckii/IntroToGitHub/README.md

-# IntroToGitHub
+# Intro To GitHub
-A demo for myself
+A demo for myself.

+## Roadmap
+* Updated Readme infromation
+* Update Counter Page